istio/istio.io/content/docs/concepts/security/index.md

 ### Kubernetes scenario

-1. Citadel watches the Kubernetes API Server, creates a SPIFFE certificate/key pair for each of the existing and new service accounts, and sends them to the API Server.
+1. Citadel watches the Kubernetes apiserver, creates a SPIFFE certificate/key pair for each of the existing and new service accounts, and sends them to the apiserver.
 The certificate/key pairs are stored as [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-1. When a pod is created, Kubernetes propagates the certificate/key pair according to the service account via [Kubernetes secret volume](https://kubernetes.io/docs/concepts/storage/volumes/#secret).
+1. When a pod is created, Kubernetes mounts the certificate/key pair to the pod according to its service account via [Kubernetes secret volume](https://kubernetes.io/docs/concepts/storage/volumes/#secret).

-1. Citadel watches the lifetime of each certificate, and automatically rotates the certificates in the Kubernetes secrets.
+1. Citadel watches the lifetime of each certificate, and automatically rotates the certificates by rewriting the Kubernetes secrets.

 1. Pilot generates the [secure naming](/docs/concepts/security/#secure-naming) information, which defines what service account(s) can run a certain service, and passes it to sidecar Envoy.